 \item {\bf The non-homogeneous Post's Correspondence Problem in a Group NPCP(G): } Given a finitely generated group $G$ and and a finite set of pairs $(g_1,h_1), \dots, (g_n,h_n), (a_1,a_2), (b_1,b_2)$ of elements in $G.$ Determine if there is a word $w(x_1, \dots, x_n)$ in the free group $F(X)$ with basis $X=\{x_1, \dots, x_n \},$ such that $a_1 w(g_1, \dots, g_n) b_1= a_2 w(h_1, \dots, h_n) b_2$ in $G.$ Here the pairs $(a_1,a_2), (b_1,b_2)$ are called the constants of the instance. \end{itemize}

-Notice that in NPCP(G), $w$ need not to be non-identity.
+Notice that in NPCP(G), $w$ does not have to be non-identity.
 As in the original PCP, the problems PCP(G) and NPCP(G) are also considered in the case where the number of pairs given from the group is bounded above.

-Specifically in \cite{myasnikov2015knapsack}, it is given that the bounded NPCP(G) is {\bf NP}-complete in the case that $G$ is a non-abelian free group of finite rank.
+Specifically in \cite{myasnikov2015knapsack}, it is given that the bounded NPCP(G) is {\bf NP}-complete in the case that $G$ is a non-Abelian free group of finite rank.
 As a corollary, it is given that NPCP(G) is {\bf NP}-hard if $G$ contains a free abelian subgroup $F_2.$